scaleoutsoftware/TimeWindowingDotNet/docs/UserGuide.md

         TimeSpan windowDuration,
         DateTime startTime)

-The parameters to this constructor are similar to the paramaters to the `ToTumblingWindows` extension method, except that the `startTime` parameter defines the eviction policy for the collection as well as the starting point for the windowing transform.
+The parameters to this constructor are similar to the parameters to the `ToTumblingWindows` extension method, except that the `startTime` parameter defines the eviction policy for the collection as well as the starting point for the windowing transform.
 Elements with